tiphainedelaunay/tiphainedelaunay.github.io/_pages/about.md

   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi!

-I am Arnaud, a French PhD student in the field of deep learning applied to medical imaging.
+I am Tiphaine, a French post-doctorate in the field of applied mathematics.

-I am currently working on digital breast tomosynthesis (DBT), an X-ray imaging modality dedicated to breast cancer screening.
+I am currently working on mathematical modeling and data assimilation of tumor response to propranolol in angiosarcomas with [Annabelle Collin](http://annabellecollin.perso.math.cnrs.fr/), [Christèle Etchegaray](https://www.math.u-bordeaux.fr/~cetchegar001/) and [François Moisan](https://www.bricbordeaux.com/people/francois-moisan/) in the joint [Inria](https://www.inria.fr)-[IMB](https://www.math.u-bordeaux.fr/imb/spip.php) project team [MONC](https://team.inria.fr/monc/).

+Previously, I did my PhD on observers for the wave equation under the supervision of [Philippe Moireau](http://www.cmap.polytechnique.fr/~philippe.moireau/index.html) and [Sébastien Imperiale](https://m3disim.saclay.inria.fr/people/sebastien-imperiale/).
+For this project, I worked within the joint [Inria](https://www.inria.fr)-[Ecole Polytechnique](https://www.polytechnique.edu) team [M3DISIM.](https://m3disim.saclay.inria.fr/) and was funded by the ANR [ODISSE](https://anr-odisse.univ-lyon1.fr/).

-Use this website to see my latest publications.
-You can also check out some GitHub repositories that I find interesting.
+Use this website to see my latest publications, my CV and my mathematical interests!